silnrsi/wstr/src/content/docs/reference/styleguide.md

 - Ampersands should only be used when they are part of a name or title or heading, such as _Scripts & Languages_.
 - The copyright symbol © should be used rather than (c) except in quotations or examples.

 Dates should generally be formatted as _yyyy-mm-dd_ (e.g. 2025-02-27) to avoid confusion.
 Use specific dates where known.
 Avoid terms that assume the present time, such as 'ten years ago' or 'currently'.

+## Capitalization

+Page titles should use [English title case][wikipedia-title-case], in which first, last, and any major words are capitalized, but not minor words (conjunctions, prepositions, articles).

+All other headings should use sentence case, in which only the first word is capitalized except for names and proper nouns.

 ## AI use